zofienora/zofienora/README.md

 # Hi, I'm Nora 👋

 I'm a Frontend Developer, passionate about design and collaboration.

-Currently working on projects in my free time.
-When I’m not coding, I’m hitting the gym, getting lost in gaming and anime, or taking city walks to calm down and get inspired.
+When I’m not coding, I’m hitting the gym or taking city walks to calm down and get inspired.